New York college cancels workshop with designer John Galliano

-NEW YORK (Reuters) - Fashion designer John Galliano, who was fired by Christian Dior over his anti-Semitic tirades, lost another job after Parsons The New School for Design canceled his workshop because they could not agree on conditions for a “candid conversation” with students.
+NEW YORK, May 8 (Reuters) - Controversial fashion designer John Galliano, who was fired by Christian Dior over his anti-Semitic tirades, lost another job after Parsons The New School for Design canceled his workshop because he refused to have a “candid conversation” with students about his career.

-Last month, the college booked the British designer, once one of the most revered talents in the fashion world, to teach a workshop called “Show Me Emotion.”
-His hiring drew complaints from some students who said the school should not employ someone who had been convicted of a hate crime.
+Last month, the college booked the shamed British designer, once one of the most revered talents in the fashion world, to teach a workshop called “Show Me Emotion.”
+His hiring drew complaints from some students who said the school should not employ someone convicted of a hate crime.

 The school announced on Tuesday that the class had been canceled.